 Hey Hey Hey!
-Many of you have probably noticed I have been talking a lot about D & H Fabrics lately.
-Since I love fabric so much, and could possibly be a hoarder at this point.
-Hehe.
-My eyes are always open to new independant fabric stores!
-When I saw her posts, and tagline, I immediately reached out to her.
-Her tagline says “Offering Sustainable Fabrics to create your wardrobe your way.”
-As a pattern maker focusing on the “Handmade Revolution” I just love that so much.
-Tammy teamed up with me for the Aspen tank release and we have something super exciting planned for the fall!
+Many of you have probably noticed I have been talking a lot about D & H Fabrics lately (since I love fabric so much and could possibly be a hoarder at this point, hehe).
+My eyes are always on the look out for new independent fabric stores!
+When I saw Tammy’s posts and tagline, I immediately reached out to her to learn more (her tagline says “Offering Sustainable Fabrics to create your wardrobe your way”).
+As a pattern maker focusing on the “Handmade Revolution,” I just love that tagline and mission so much.
+Tammy teamed up with me for the Aspen Tank release and we have something super exciting planned for the fall!

 Here she is wearing the Tracy Bee Top in the cropped version!
 Isn’t she fabulous?